-The A.C.T. report is one part of an extensive body of research attesting to the importance of text complexity in reading achievement.
-The clear, alarming picture that emerges from the evidence, briefly summarized below (Much of the summary found in the next two sections is heavily influenced by Marilyn Jager Adams's painstaking review of the relevant literature.
-See Adams (2009).), is that while the reading demands of college, workforce training programs, and citizenship have held steady or risen over the past fifty years or so, Kindergarten through grade 12 texts have, if anything, become less demanding.
+The ACT report is one part of an extensive body of research attesting to the importance of text complexity in reading achievement.
+The clear, alarming picture that emerges from the evidence, briefly summarized below, is that while the reading demands of college, workforce training programs, and citizenship have held steady or risen over the past fifty years or so, K-12 texts have, if anything, become less demanding.
 This finding is the impetus behind the Standards' strong emphasis on increasing text complexity as a key requirement in reading.

-College, Careers, and Citizenship: Steady or Increasing Complexity of Texts and Tasks Research indicates that the demands that college, careers, and citizenship place on readers have held either steady or increased over roughly the last fifty years.
+College, Careers, and Citizenship: Steady or Increasing Complexity of Texts and Tasks

+Research indicates that the demands that college, careers, and citizenship place on readers have either held steady or increased over roughly the last fifty years.
 The difficulty of college textbooks, as measured by Lexile scores, has not decreased in any block of time since 1962; it has, in fact, increased over that period (Stenner, Koons, & Swartz, in press).
 The word difficulty of every scientific journal and magazine from 1930 to 1990 examined by Hayes and Ward (1992) had actually increased, which is important in part because, as a 2005 College Board study (Milewski, Johnson, Glazer, & Kubota, 2005) found, college professors assign more readings from periodicals than do high school teachers.
 Workplace reading, measured in Lexiles, exceeds grade 12 complexity significantly, although there is considerable variation (Stenner, Koons, & Swartz, in press).
 The vocabulary difficulty of newspapers remained stable over the 1963-1991 period Hayes and his colleagues (Hayes, Wolfer, & Wolfe, 1996) studied.